PeARSearch/PeARS-fruit-fly/common-crawl-processor/README.md

+### Common-crawl-processor
+It's a pipeline to deal with web documents from Common Crawl.
+It selects documents from a pre-determined language, pre-process them and removes samples with unwanted content.

 ### Getting raw text out of Common Crawl dumps

 We will be using the .wet files from Common Crawl.
 For more information on the WET format, please consult [...].